-A few years back, a number of well-heeled Taiwanese business people moved to Walnut.
-Ten years ago, Asians, non-Latino whites and Latinos still made up roughly equal populations of the city and CNN hailed Walnut as a model of diversity.
-Since then, large numbers of Cantonese, mainland Chinese and especially Filipinos have moved to the area and numbers of white and Latino residents have diminished.
-The city’s changing character is reflected in the variety of popular restaurants including Heartland’s Market and Kitchen, Apo Apo Deli Café, UCC Cafe, Colima Burgers, Coffee Break, Sate House, El Taco Nazo, Ninja Sushi, Mikasa, Kalahi Bakery, the New York Pizzeria, Osuna’s, Bangkok BBQ, Charlie’s Sandwhich Shoppe, Upper House Boba Tea Shop and Donut Tree.
+A few years back, a number of well-heeled Taiwanese businesspeople moved to Walnut.
+Ten years ago, Asians, non-Latino whites, and Latinos of any race still made up roughly equal populations of the city and CNN hailed Walnut as a model of diversity.
+Since then, large numbers of Cantonese, mainland Chinese, and especially Filipinos have moved to the area while numbers of white and Latino residents have diminished.
+The city’s changing character is reflected in the variety of popular restaurants including Heartland’s Market and Kitchen, Apo Apo Deli Café, UCC Cafe, Colima Burgers, Coffee Break, Sate House, El Taco Nazo, Ninja Sushi, Mikasa, Kalahi Bakery, the New York Pizzeria, Osuna’s, Bangkok BBQ, Charlie’s Sandwich Shoppe, Upper House Boba Tea Shop, and Donut Tree.
 Donut Tree, open 24 hours a day, serves as a sort of de facto community center.
-When my roommate Tim and I went there, it was packed with retirees speculating about Oprah‘s reasons for announcing her retirement.
+When my roommate Tim Shimbles and I went there, it was packed with retirees speculating about Oprah‘s reasons for announcing her retirement.
 The retirees came and went during our visit, all seeming to know one another, and almost invariably arriving and departing in nice cars.

 In the autumn, Walnut hosts a parade and fair held in Suzanne Park which is known as the Walnut Family Festival.